 Being the ‘sister science’ to yoga, our retreat and training programs at Byron Yoga Centre delve into the wisdom of Ayurveda.
-Our Level 2 and our 10865NAT Certificate IV in Yoga Teaching both offer teachings in Ayurveda, while our 10677NAT Diploma of Purna Yoga Management students have the chance to enjoy a full term exploring Ayurveda in depth.
+Our Level 2 and our 10865NAT Certificate IV in Yoga Teaching both offer teachings in Ayurveda, while our 11113NAT Diploma of Advanced Yoga Practices and Teaching students have the chance to enjoy a full term exploring Ayurveda in depth.
 At Byron Yoga Retreat Centre we implement Ayurvedic principles in our menu planning.

 Meals at Byron Yoga Centre follow Ayurveda practices and guidelines, especially in the winter time, by offering warming, fresh, nourishing meals that support digestive health and foster harmony by helping to balance body and mind.

 Nutrition and diet is one of the easiest most important ways to introduce Ayurveda into your life.
 Winter is the season when our digestive fire is actually the strongest.
 You may find that you are hungrier in the cooler months- there is a good reason why.
 The body requires more fuel to stay warm and healthy during winter and therefore our bodies crave a more substantial, nutrient-dense diet at this time of year to keep the body well fuelled.